top of page

 SHARE PHOTOS

-Ask people to send one image of something interesting they did that weekend and share it.
+Ask people to send one image of something interesting they did that weekend or doing the coming weekend.
 Alternately, ask for images from their travels/ vacations and quickly describe it in ONE WORD!
 Something fun and won't take long.
 (This only works when the group is more playful or know each other).

 05/